Yogesh-Kurane/Yogesh-Kurane/README.md

 # 👋 Hi, I'm Yogesh Kurane!

 **Welcome to my GitHub profile!**
 I'm passionate about leveraging data analytics to empower businesses to make data-driven decisions and drive growth.
-With a strong foundation in tools like **Excel, Power BI, SQL, and Python**, I aim to combine **technical expertise with business acumen** to deliver impactful solutions.
+With a strong foundation in tools like **Excel, Power BI and SQL**, I aim to combine **technical expertise with business acumen** to deliver impactful solutions.
 I believe in **constant growth** and continuous learning.

 ## 🔹 About Me
 - 🎯 **Data analytics enthusiast with practical work experience on real-world project**